 sursa: Symbian-Guru

-"The basic technology is not that difficult...we inserted two small piezo sensor pads under the screen and engineered in a 0.1mm movement in the screen itself.
+Nokia has been working on a very promising technology, called Haptikos, and it is now coming to fruition after 10 years in the making.
+The new technology promises a true tactile response for touchscreen text input methods.
+Though basic vibration methods are currently in place to provide a form of haptic response, Nokia's efforts will literally relay the sensation and sound of a physical keyboard click—right beneath your finger.
+The Senior Program Manager at Nokia's research lab, Roope Takala, explained how the engineers were able to accomplish the seemingly impossible: "The basic technology is not that difficult...we inserted two small piezo sensor pads under the screen and engineered in a 0.1mm movement in the screen itself.
 What's taken the time has been fine tuning the movement and response to mimic exactly the sensation of pressing a real key."As mentioned, the new system needs fine tuning to get everything spot on, but the guys over at Red Ferret gave it a try as it stands currently.
 Here's what they said:

 "...it was hard to remember that you were using a touchscreen keyboard."That assertion makes our hairs stand on end.
 If true, the implications are seriously vast.
 The Nokia S60 shall be the first device to support the technology under its hood, but it is unknown when it shall be released.
 We wait patiently, with our legs crossed and our hearts longing.
 Oh Nokia, will thou teach the torches to burn bright?
 We hope so.
 [Red Ferret]

+Jaws were dropping all around when our own Adam Frucci brought back video of his harrowing 377-foot-high ride in a glass-bottomed car on the Odaiba Ferris Wheel in Tokyo, but now the Chinese are going to top that wheel with the tallest one in the world.
+Today, construction began on the Great Wheel of China, a $99 million Ferris wheel that will tower over Beijing at a stupendous 680 feet when construction is complete in 2009.
+This is not just any Ferris wheel, though.
 You won't be sitting in swinging and swaying benches on this baby.
 Each one of its 48 cars is like a gondola, air-conditioned and holding 40 passengers, for a total of 1920 stomachs pressed against the top of their abdominal cavities as the big wheel keeps on turnin'.
 Nobody's talking about how long it'll take to load this beast.
 Too bad there was so much bickering over the design of the gigantic wheel, because originally the plan was to complete construction in time for next summer's Beijing Olympics.
 [MSNBC, via Spluch]

+Although Google's Open Handset Platform may be their "GPhone" for now, they're not denying that they're currently working on an actual Google Phone, something that they'd take a more hands-on approach on for both hardware and software.
+An internal design, code-named "Dream", could be this phone.
 The Dream looks like the iPhone, and is 5-inches long, 3-inches wide, touch-sensitive, swivels, and hides a full-sized QWERTY keyboard below.
 It also switches to landscape mode when it's tilted.
 On the software side, it's got Google's own YouTube, plus email, text editing, and a virtual machine for handling the browser.
 HTC's even considering developing a real version of this reference design in the same second half of 2008 that they're going to be releasing their Open Handset Platform phones.
 [Forbes]